mmikaitis/mmikaitis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Lecturer in the [School of Computing](https://eps.leeds.ac.uk/computing) at the University of Leeds.
+I am a Lecturer in the [School of Computer Science](https://eps.leeds.ac.uk/computing) at the University of Leeds.
 Before this I was a Research Associate with the [Numerical Linear Algebra Group](https://nla-group.org) at the University of Manchester, working with [Professor Nicholas J. Higham](https://nhigham.com).
 I received a B.Sc.
 (Hons.) degree in Computer Science in 2016 and a PhD degree in Computer Science in 2020 (supervised by Dr David Lester and Professor Steve Furber), both from the University of Manchester.

 My research interests include: computer arithmetic, numerical linear algebra, high-performance computing, mathematical software, performance optimization and benchmarking.